Creators

 Finding the Right Voice for Your Virtual Reality Project

-Virtual reality is an immersive medium that primarily relies on its visual nature to transport its users to new, engrossing environments.
+Virtual reality is an immersive medium that primarily relies on its visual nature to transport users to new, engrossing environments.
 For this reason, some VR developers and filmmakers underestimate the importance of sound in generating a wholly immersive experience.

 Leave a Reply